 - A is false but R is true.

 Correct Answer: E. Both A and R are false.

 Justification: When Bangladesh was formed after the partition of India, jute production fields became a part of Bangladesh while jute mills were left in India.
 Therefore, India imports raw jute from Bangladesh.

-In this type of tests, candidates are given a paragraph followed by a few statements.
+In this type of test, candidates are given a paragraph followed by a few statements.
 They are required to choose the statement that accurately summarises the paragraph.